 A natural marvel, Ásbyrgi is surrounded by 90 to 100 m cliffs.
-According to legend, Ásbyrgi is a hoof print made by Sleipnir, the horse of Óðinn, the greatest of all Nordic gods. Ásbyrgi is a part of the Vatnajökull National Park and is an ideal territory for walking and hiking.
-In fact it cannot be explored to the full extent except by foot.
+According to legend, Ásbyrgi is a hoof print made by Sleipnir, the eight-legged horse of the greatest of all the Norse gods, Óðinn. Ásbyrgi is a part of the Vatnajökull National Park and makes an ideal territory for walking and hiking.
+In fact it cannot be explored to its full extent except by foot.

 Dettifoss Waterfall (65 min)

-Dettifoss is considered the most impressive waterfall in Europe.
+Dettifoss is considered to be the most powerful waterfall in Europe.
 It is 45 m high and 100 m wide.
 Below it in the Jökulsá river is Hafragilsfoss (27 m) and above it is Selfoss (10 m).
-These waterfalls form a unity unparalleled in the world.
+These waterfalls together form a unity unparalleled in the world.
 There is a marked walking path from Dettifoss to Hafragilsfoss.

 Goðafoss Waterfall (30 min)

 The name literally means Waterfall of the Gods and is a part of the glacier river Skjálfandafljót, located right by route 1.
 This magnificent waterfall is 12 m high, 30 m wide and can be viewed both from the east and west side all year around.